humanmade/asset-manager-framework/readme.md

 The following features will *not* be supported:

 * Side-loading media from an external media provider.
 The intention of this framework is that media files remain remotely hosted.
-* Built-in handling of authentication that may be required to communicate with your external media provider.
+* Built-in handling of authentication required to communicate with your external media provider.
 This responsibility lies within your implementation.
+Consider using [the Keyring plugin](https://wordpress.org/plugins/keyring/) if an OAuth connection is required.
 * Built-in support for any given media provider (such as Resource Space, AEM, or Bynder).
 This is a framework built to be extended in order to connect it to a media provider.

 ## Implementation